lihaoyi/macropy/readme.md

 a < 2 -> False
 ```

 This requires every statement in the block to be a boolean expression.
-Each expression will then be wrapped in a `require%`, throwing an `AssertionError` with a nice trace when a condition fails.
+Each expression will then be wrapped in a `require()`, throwing an `AssertionError` with a nice trace when a condition fails.

 ###`show_expanded`